michsos/raspi-camilladsp/README.md

 ## Configuration Options

-You can customize the setup by modifying the variables in the role defaults files:
+You can customize the setup by modifying the variables in the `vars.yml` file at the project root.
+This file contains settings for:

-### Installation and Configuration
-- `roles/overlay/defaults/main.yml`: Device tree overlay settings
-- `roles/camilladsp/defaults/main.yml`: CamillaDSP installation and service settings
+- User and system settings (user, group, installation directory - defaults to ~/camilladsp)
-- `roles/config/defaults/main.yml`: Configuration file copying settings
-- `roles/volume/defaults/main.yml`: Volume control settings
-- `roles/readonly/defaults/main.yml`: Read-only filesystem settings
+- Hardware settings (overlay directory, config file path)

-### Testing
-- `roles/test_overlay/defaults/main.yml`: Audio recording settings
+- Testing settings (recording directory, durations, volume levels)
-- `roles/test_speakers/defaults/main.yml`: Speaker test settings
+- Config settings (source and destination directories)

 ### CamillaDSP GUI